adrianxsalazar/faster-r-cnn-implementation/README.md

 ```

-Following this directory structure, running this faster r-cnn would be as eaFirst, you need to follow the given directory structure.
+First, you need to follow the given directory structure.
 You can always change the code if you do not want to follow this structure.
 I will explain later which lines of code you need to change.

+<h3> Running the code </h3>
 Once you have this structure, place the training, testing, and validation coco JSON files in the datasets/<name_of_your_dataset>/ directory.
 Then you only have to rename them as "json_train_set.json", "json_test_set.json", and "json_val_set.json".
 Then, copy all the dataset images under the directory datasets/<name_of_your_dataset>/all/.
 Now, everything is ready to train our Faster R-CNN.